FOOD ANALYSIS AND QUALITY CONTROL - 2017/8

 Feedback is provided individually on all the practical reports within three weeks after submission.

-The formative assessment comprises feedback during classes and tutorials and for practicals not assessed (e.g. sensory, gelation/foaming of proteins, analysis of different starches and the analysis of fats and oils).
+The formative assessment comprises feedback during classes and tutorials and for practicals not assessed (e.g. sensory, analysis of different starches and the analysis of fats and oils).

-The practicals are usually done in groups of four and the results are obtained by the whole group and discussed during the practical sessions (or soon after).
+The practicals are usually done in groups of four to six (except sensory analysis) and the results are obtained by the whole group and discussed during the practical sessions (or soon after).
 In the assessed practicals all the data from all the groups are discussed so that the group results can be compared.